SethRobertson/GitBestPractices/0main.md

 organizations may be very useful.
 Specifically, to have a chat room (IRC) to discuss issues and problems, and to have a robot in that chat room to provide assistance.
 When someone talks about Bug 1234, provide a hyperlink to that ticket.
-When someone pushes some commits, announce those commits.
-All sorts of things are possible, but there is a fine line between usefulness and overwhelming noise.
+When someone pushes some commits or adds a bug, it could announce same.
+All sorts of things are possible (RFC lookups, MAC vendor lookups, Eliza psychoanalysis, etc) but there is a fine line between usefulness and overwhelming noise.

+If you use github, github provides an "IRC" "Service Hooks" which lets you get git announcements for free.
+Said robot will not provide any additional value added services you might want.
+[CIA](http://cia.vc) is another packaged commit announcement system and of course many IRC robot frameworks can be found with simple web searches.

 ## Keeping up to date